nutanix/libvfio-user/docs/vfio-user.rst

 In a reply, the server sets ``argsz`` field to the size needed for a full payload size.
 This may be less than the requested maximum size.
-This may be larger than the requested maximum size: in that case, the full payload is not included in the reply, but the ``argsz`` field in the reply indicates the needed size, allowing a client to allocate a larger buffer for holding the reply before trying again.
+This may be larger than the requested maximum size: in that case, the payload reply header is returned, but the ``argsz`` field in the reply indicates the needed size, allowing a client to allocate a larger buffer for holding the reply before trying again.

 In addition, during negotiation (see  `Version`_), the client and server may